Jamie Lenman: Devolver and Shuffle (2017–2021)

 A year after the release of Devolver, Lenman announced plans to put out a live album, Live at St. Pancras.
 The show was recorded at St Pancras Old Church on the day of Devolver's release and would feature the complete recording of the show, including the question and answer section.

 Lenman announced he would release Shuffle on 5 July 2019.
 The album would be made up of covers, with Lenman influenced by the "technical deconstructions" from the likes of Biffy Clyro and Arcane Roots, Shuffle would see him cover songs by The Beatles, the theme song from Popeye, Bernard Herrmann's theme for the 1976 film Taxi Driver and more.
 Lenman laid out that it had long been a career goal of his to put out a covers record and that he had in fact wanted to originally do it after the release of Muscle Memory.
-Discussing his song and style choices for the record, Lenman described the piece as an attempt "to redefine the concept of a covers album – not just lazy sound-alikes of ’80s classics, not just ironic metal versions of pop tunes".
+Discussing his song and style choices for the record, Lenman described the piece as an attempt "to redefine the concept of a covers album – not just lazy sound-alikes of '80s classics, not just ironic metal versions of pop tunes".

 On 9 April 2019, Dan Kavanagh announced that after ten years of working with Lenman, he would be stepping down as his drummer, but affirmed that he hoped the two would make music again one day.
 In June, Lenman performed in Belfast and Dublin, with his former Reuben bandmate Guy Davis on drums.

 Lenman performed at various festivals across 2019, including Bad Pond Festival in April, Smithdown Road Festival Handmade Festival in May, Glastonbury Festival in June and Trebur Open Air Festival & Two Thousand Trees Festival in July.

+King of Clubs, The Atheist and Retirement (2020–2024)

+In 2020, Lenman released an EP titled King of Clubs.
+Subsequently toured in December 2021, which was delayed due to the COVID-19 Pandemic, with the first five shows (Bournemouth, Bristol, Portsmouth, Newcastle and Glasgow) postponed and subsequently cancelled due to members of the touring party testing positive for COVID-19.

-On 11 August 2022 Lenman released a new single "Talk Hard" from a forthcoming Album.
-Having already received glowing praise from the press ("Vibrant... instantly catchy" Rocksound, "Uplifting...
+On 11 August 2022 Lenman released a new single, "Talk Hard", from a forthcoming album.
+It was described as "Vibrant... instantly catchy" by Rock Sound, and "Uplifting...
 Anthemic...
-Excellent" Kerrang!)
-"Talk Hard" is set to be a well-respected summer rock anthem.
+Excellent" by Kerrang!.

+Jamie toured the Atheist as well as headlining Lenmania III at the Manchester Club Academy and Strangeforms Festival at The Brudenell Social Club.

+On 21 February 2024, Lenman announced his retirement from the music industry, stating no further plans to tour or make any more records.
+Any further appearances will be "Quarterly live stream" online performances on his Patreon or one off festival shows.